Key Takeaway

 Mistake 4: Choosing the Same Person for Everything

-While it's common to name the same person as both financial and healthcare agent, consider whether that's actually the best choice.
-Your spouse might be perfect for healthcare decisions but uncomfortable with financial management, or vice versa.
-It's perfectly fine to name different people for different roles.
+While naming the same person as both financial and healthcare agent is common, consider whether that's actually the best choice.
+Your spouse might be ideal for healthcare decisions but uncomfortable with financial management, or vice versa.
+It's perfectly fine — often better — to name different people for different roles.

 Mistake 5: Not Updating After Life Changes